Brief History of Corrugated Filters

 Electromagnetic model

 In order to use direct optimization methods, a fast computer algorithm should be created in order to run over huge variety of combinations of dimensions increments and frequencies.
 Unfortunately the modern engineering software based on FEM or other universal numerical methods cannot be used to create an effective variational engine for optimization, because it is very slow and not regular over increments.
-I have found the old-fashioned variational Ritz-Galerkin or perturbation methods to be perfect to model filters, because they are “smoth” and can be realized in simple math manipulations.
+I have found the old-fashioned variational Ritz-Galerkin or perturbation methods to be perfect to model filters, because they are “smooth” and can be realized in simple math manipulations.
 However, the accuracy of such type of “formulas” can be even better than accuracy of the most powerful universal numerical technique.
-For example see correlation between measured data and data simulated by FEM based HFSS and three pages FORTRAN code based on variational estimations [Figure 7].
+For example, the correlation between measured data and data simulated by FEM based on HFSS and three pages FORTRAN code based on variational estimations [Figure 7].

-The computation time difference impresses more, as it took only 0.5 seconds for the FORTRAN model to run over 350 frequency points in comparison with HFSS running 100 points overnight on the same UNIX platform.
+The computation time difference impresses more, as it took only 0.5 seconds the FORTRAN model to run over 350 frequency points in comparison with HFSS running 100 points overnight on the same UNIX platform.

 Online Realization

 Unfortunately the word wide web much limits possibilities to run engineering software on the both server and client side.
 The servers usually put restrictions on using exe modules and accessing them.
 The client side is also limited by capability of internet browsers, which are indeed not created to run serious software.
 However it is possible to run simple algorithms based on scripts on the both sides.
-The corrugated filter design pages presented here are based on VBScript code supported by any Microsoft Internet Explorer of version greater than 3.02.
-The scripts are about 10 times slower than PC based module compiled from FORTRAN code of same function.
-Nevertheless, it is a way to design a filter while surfing internet.
+The corrugated filter design pages presented here are based on VBScript code supported by any Microsoft Internet Explorer of version better than 3.02.
+The scripts are about 10 times slower than PC based module compiled from FORTRAN code of the same function.
+Nevertheless, it is a convenient way to design a filter while surfing internet.

 [1] S.B.
 Conh “A theoretical and experimental study of a waveguide filter structure”, Office Naval Res., Cruft Lab., Harvard Univ., Cambridge, Mass., Rep. 39, Apr.
 25, 1948.